jamesoh3928/HaskGit/docs/Final.md

 ### Conclusion

 This project was challenging to complete within a couple of weeks during the semester, but we believe our team accomplished our goal of building a minimalistic Git implementation with Haskell.
 We had to delve into dealing with binary files and overcome some tough bugs, but we made it through.
 This project compelled us to write tons of Haskell code, making us more comfortable working with it and deepening our understanding of how Git works.
 Along the way, we learned other valuable lessons mentioned above.
 We believe that our project demonstrates how Haskell can bring beneficial features to IO-heavy software, showcasing the language's extensibility.
 Overall, it was enjoyable to work on a project to replicate the software we use daily with a purely functional language!

-TODO: Review the final project grading rubric and discuss any relevant aspects of the project.